Turkcell/Obsolete_Curio_android_SDK_Eclipse/CurioSDK/README.md

 	}

 ###Sending Custom Id (if push is enabled):
-For sending custom id to Curio server, setCustomParameter(String) method should be called.
+For sending custom id to Curio server, setCustomId(String) method should be called.
 This method should be called before startSession() method as below:

 	protected void onCreate(Bundle savedInstanceState) {
 		...